2b-t/docker-for-robotics/doc/Introduction.md

 $ docker run ubuntu:focal
 ```

 This should not output anything and should immediately return.
 The reason for this is that each container has an [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint).
 This script will be run and as soon as it terminates the container will return to the command line.
 This is actually the basic idea of a Docker container: A container should be responsible for a single service.
+Once this service stops it should return again.

 If you want to keep the container open you have to open it in **interactive** mode by specifying the flag `-i` and the `-t` for opening a terminal